Cuckoo spit (spittlebugs)

 What is cuckoo spit?

 Cuckoo spit is a white frothy liquid secreted by the nymphs of a sap-sucking true bugs known as a froghoppers.
 They are also known as spittlebugs.
+It appears in spring at a time when the familiar call of cuckoos can be heard, but has no connection with the bird.

 - Blobs of white frothy liquid develop on young stems and leaves of a range of plants in late spring and summer